Update – May 28, 2021

 The CDC warns that symptoms may appear two to 14 days after coming in contact with the virus.
 For many people, they may not have any symptoms at all but can still spread the virus.

 Some symptoms are similar between these respiratory illnesses.
-This chart can help you figure out if you may be feeling symptoms of asthma, allergies or a respiratory illness like COVID-19, the flu or a cold.
-Respiratory illnesses may worsen asthma, so it’s important to keep taking your asthma control medicines.
+This chart can help you figure out if you may be feeling symptoms of asthma, allergies, or a respiratory illness like COVID-19, the flu, or a cold.
+Respiratory illnesses may worsen asthma, so it’s important to keep taking your asthma medicines.
 If you have a fever and a cough, call your doctor.
-If you have seasonal allergies, there are things you can do to treat at home.
+If you have seasonal allergies, there are things you can do to treat them at home.

-The virus is thought to mainly spread through talking, coughing, sneezing, singing or breathing.
-The virus will be in droplets that are expelled from the mouth or nose out into the air.
+The coronavirus spreads through close contact from person to person.
+A person with the virus can spread it to others by talking, coughing, sneezing, singing, or breathing.
+The virus will be in droplets that are exhaled from the mouth or nose out into the air.
 These droplets can vary in size from small to large.
 Large droplets are heavy and quickly fall to the ground/surface below.
 Small droplets can linger in the air longer and spread more easily.
 This is called airborne transmission.

-This is why the CDC recommends everyone wear a cloth face mask in places where it's hard to keep a 6-foot distance from others to help stop the spread of illness.
+If you are not fully vaccinated, the CDC recommends wearing a face mask in places where it's hard to keep a 6-foot distance from others to help stop the spread of illness.
 If you aren't wearing a face mask, cough/sneeze into your elbow or a tissue.
 If you use a tissue, throw it away.
 In either case, wash your hands after you cough or sneeze.

-The data to date (as of Jan.
-27, 2021) show no increased risk of COVID-19 infection or severity of COVID-19 disease in people with asthma.
-The CDC does list moderate-to-severe asthma as a possible risk factor for severe COVID-19 disease.
-But some studies have shown that asthma is not a risk factor.1,2,3
+Many studies to date (as of May 28, 2021) show no increased risk of COVID-19 infection or severity of COVID-19 disease in people with asthma.1,2,3 However, the CDC continues to list moderate-to-severe asthma as a chronic lung disease that can make you more likely to have severe illness from COVID-19.

-Based on existing evidence, the following people might be at the highest risk for severe illness from COVID-19:
+Based on existing evidence, the following adults can be more likely to get severely ill from COVID-19:

 - People with chronic medical conditions, such as: